Terms and Conditions:

 Should the skaters decide to pay off this balance in full, it can be done at any time, through the website or in person via personal cheque or cash.

 Fees will not be refunded for withdrawals after the sessions start except in a few unusual circumstances and an administration fee will be charged for these.
 There will be no administration charge for withdrawals after registration but before the session begins, as long as that withdrawal occurs during the open and published window, as shown on the Skate Regina website.
 The Skate Canada fee and Skate Regina fee are not refundable.
 (It should be noted that “unusual circumstances” will be at the discretion of the Board of Directors).
-Any skater that misses four or more consecutive weeks due to an on ice injury, and supplies a doctor’s note to the ice convenor for the level they are currently skating that indicates the injury is the result of the on ice activity and has evidence the injury occurred during a Skate Regina session, is entitled to a credit of the prorated amount of the session amount missed.
+Any skater that misses four or more consecutive weeks due to an injury, and supplies a doctor’s note to Skate Regina is entitled to a credit of the prorated amount of the session amount missed.

-CanSkate Withdrawals – A refund will be given to parents of New CanSkate skaters if that refund request is received in writing within 4 weeks of the start date of the Session less a $30.00 administration fee, and the Skate Canada/Skate Regina membership fees.
+CanSkate Withdrawals – A refund will be given to parents of New CanSkate skaters if that refund request is received in writing within 2 weeks of the start date of the Session.
+The Skate Canada membership fees are non-refundable.

 StarSkate Withdrawals - No refund is to be expected, unless with a doctor's note.